Rules & Classes

 ENTRY FORMS (See below.)

 Entry deadline 14 days before the date of the show and there is no entry fee.
 Entries will be accepted up until time of show for a late fee of $5.00/animal.
-Submit your entries electronically using the email below or print out and snail mail your entries to:
+Submit your entries using the online entry form, print out a form and submit via the email below or print out and snail mail your entries to:

 JUDGING

-- Ribbons will be awarded to the first four places in every class and trophies/platters will be awarded to the Champion and Reserve Champion is each division.
+• Ribbons will be awarded to the first four places in every class and special awards will be awarded to the Champion and Reserve Champion is each division.

 FACILITIES